kadam12g/ESPHome-Shelly-Plus-1PM-Mini/README.md

 Error putting ESP in stub flash mode: Invalid head of packet (0x47)
 ```

 After ensuring the cabling was correct, I considered that `esphomeflasher` might not support the ESP32-C3 chip due to it being deprecated for some time.
 I then switched to the ESPHome Web method, which successfully connected to the ESP32 and completed the initial setup and firmware flashing.
-Although viewing logs was unsuccessful, the device appeared in Home Assistant after flashing.
+Although viewing logs from the ESPHome Web tool was unsuccessful, the device appeared in Home Assistant after flashing.
 I confirmed that OTA updates were functional, then desoldered the wires, reassembled the device, and powered it externally to update the firmware via Home Assistant.

 Post-flashing, the voltage readings were incorrect, prompting me to apply a `multiply` filter to the sensor component within ESPHome to calibrate the readings accurately.
 The current and other sensor functionalities were verified to be precise.